-The typical American Antipasto Platter contains meats, cheeses and vegetables.
+The typical American Antipasto Platter contains meats, cheeses, and vegetables.
 For meats, select Prosciutto, hard salami, mortadella, or whatever Italian meats you find in the deli case.
 Cheeses should reflect a variety of textures and flavors, not necessarily limited to Italian cheeses.
-I like a blue cheese, Swiss, cheddar and a double or triple creme cheese, like a Brie.
-Vegetables help round out this easy appetizer with olives, sun-dried tomatoes, marinated artichoke hearts and roasted peppers being favorites.
+I like blue cheese, Swiss, cheddar and a double or triple creme cheese, like a Brie.
+Vegetables help round out this easy appetizer with olives, sun-dried tomatoes, marinated artichoke hearts, and roasted peppers being favorites.

 How to Make Antipasto Squares

 You can certainly tweak these antipasto squares to your liking, adding the cold cuts and cheeses of your choice.
 I’ve also made a version with puff pastry, but the layers are much more visible in this antipasto recipe.
 Besides being beautiful this “antipasto” incorporates all those wonderful flavors in every bite.

 - Line the pan with non-stick foil.
 This makes for easy removal of the squares for cutting.